Cousin Bazilio

-O Primo Basílio ("Cousin Bazilio") is one of the most highly regarded realist novels of the Portuguese author José Maria de Eça de Queiroz, also known under the modernized spelling Eça de Queirós.
-He worked in the Portuguese consular service, stationed at 53 Grey Street, Newcastle upon Tyne, from late 1802 until July 1922.
-The novel was written during this productive period in his career, appearing in 1878.
+O Primo Basílio ("Cousin Bazilio") is one of the realist novels of the Portuguese author José Maria de Eça de Queiroz, also known under the modernized spelling of Eça de Queirós.
+He worked in the Portuguese consular service, stationed at 53 Grey Street, Newcastle upon Tyne, from late 1874 to April 1879.
+The novel was written during this productive period in his career, first appearing in 1878.

+This was the only novel by Eça de Queiroz to be translated from Portuguese during his lifetime.
 A bowdlerized translation of this book by Mary Jane Serrano under the title Dragon's Teeth: A Novel was published in the United States in 1889, still available as a print-on-demand title.
-More accurate translations have since been published, first in 1953 by the poet Roy Campbell and then in 2003 by award-winning translator Margaret Jull Costa.
+Further translations have since been published, first in 1953 by the poet Roy Campbell and then in 2003 by Margaret Jull Costa.